shtoystack/docker-guacamole/README.md

 **Guacamole 1.5.0 has been released.
 The [master branch](https://github.com/abesnier/docker-guacamole/tree/master) will now be used for Guacamole 1.5.0, and the [branch 1.4.0](https://github.com/abesnier/docker-guacamole/tree/1.4.0) will still be maintained for Guacamole 1.4.0**

 **If you decide to try the new images, make sure to delete the previous extensions.
 Go to the `config/guacamole/extensions` directory, and delete the files that contain 1.4.0 in their names (**`rm *1.4.0*.jar`**).
 Having multiple versions of the same extension will create issues.
-You can similarly cean the `extensions-available`.**
+You can similarly clean the `extensions-available`.**

 **This is a fork of oznu/docker-guacamole, updated to tomcat 9.0.72 (guacamole is not compatible with tomcat10), postgresql 14, guacamole 1.5.0, and s6_overlay 3.1.**